The Official Logo for USD(R&E)

 Digital Engineering

-Digital engineering is a cutting-edge approach that uses authoritative sources of system data and models throughout the development and life of a system.
+Digital engineering uses authoritative sources of system data and models throughout the development and life of a system.
 Digital engineering harnesses computational technology, modeling, analytics, and data sciences to update traditional systems engineering practices.
 In the face of increasing global challenges and dynamic threat environments, digital engineering is a necessary practice to support acquisition.

 Modeling and Simulation